PolymeshAssociation/polymesh-documentation-site/docs/100-getting-started/010-keys/020-ledger.md

 ## Overview

-As an alternative to storing your password-encrypted private key in a browser wallet extension, to use a Ledger hardware wallet can be used to manage your private key offline.
+As an alternative to storing your password-encrypted private key in a browser wallet extension, a Ledger hardware wallet can be used to manage your private key offline.

 The Polymesh Ledger application is compatible with both the Ledger Nano S, Nano S+, Nano X, Flex and Stax devices.
 Ledger devices are hardware wallets that keep your secret secured on a physical device that does not expose it to your computer or the internet.